 Okay, where did June go?
 One day it’s the Rose Festival and strawberry season in Portland and the next it’s the Fourth of July and the Blues Festival.
 I was busy in June; I wrote curriculum, helped my son prepare for the ACT exam, helped him research colleges, officiated for Oregon Swimming at several meets, and even managed to go to the Chinese Garden once.
 But in all that time, I didn’t get a chance to write.
 Now that a month has passed, it’s time to get back to the keyboard.

-Today’s recipe is perfect summer fare, which makes sense since it’s from the sunny islands of Ittamar.
-Like many Tamar dishes, it’s light, refreshing, and savory.
+Today’s recipe is perfect summer fare since it’s light, refreshing, and savory.
 It all starts with the marinade, which is a simple combination of coconut aminos, coconut vinegar, honey, green onion, and ginger.
 Coconut aminos taste similar to soy sauce, but without the saltiness (or the soy).
 And it’s gluten-free!
 If you wish, you could replace it with soy sauce (some gluten-free versions exist), but I prefer the lower salt content as well as the lower glycemic level of the coconut aminos.

 As I mentioned in my last blog entry, it’s that high glycemic level of soy that eliminates it from the paleo diet Alan follows.
 I didn’t mention, however, that my doctors have recommended I stay away from soy because it is an estrogenic, a food that contains estrogen.
 Four years ago I had breast cancer, an estrogen linked form.
 Obviously I survived and am fine, but my doctors think it’s best for me to stay away from estrogenics like soy.
 Lucky for us, there are coconut aminos!